blefo/FSRLearning/README.md

 # Python FSRLeaning

-FSRLeaning is a python library for feature selection using the reinforcement learning method.
+FSRLeaning is a python library for feature selection using the reinforcement learning approach.
 The library is intended to be easy to use and efficient in the feature selection problem.

 ## Installation